Best Wood for Smoking Salmon: Alder, Apple, BBQ, Chips, Hot/Cold

 Cure the fish

 This part is a bit time-consuming.
 You need to cure the fish slices in the mix.
 This provides the necessary elements and moisture in the layers.
 It takes around six to seven hours.
 Depending on the thickness of the fish slices, it can be more or less than that.
+I love fishing with the best panfish setup and panfishes are something that needs proper cleaning for their thickness.

 Make sure it doesn’t stay for a shorter period.
 Also, waiting might be harmful as well.
 You need to be specific for the time.
 As soon as it gets all mixed up, go for the next step.